-Shettima: Tinubu Making Frantic Efforts To Fix Nigeria’s Economy
+Shettima: Tinubu Making Frantic Efforts to Fix Nigeria’s Economy

 He noted the tremendous potential for socio-economic development in the country and the need for government, in collaboration with other stakeholders like the Institution of Mechanical Engineers, to address challenges and seize existing opportunities to achieve sustainable development and inclusive growth.

-Also speaking, the chairman of the occasion and former governor of Osun State, Chief Bisi Akande, emphasized the impact of engineering on national development, urging leaders to sustain current efforts to maintain integrity and professionalism in the industry.
+Also speaking, Chairman of the occasion and former governor of Osun State, Chief Bisi Akande, emphasized the impact of engineering on national development, urging leaders to sustain current efforts to maintain integrity and professionalism in the industry.

 He noted that an era of complex challenges amidst declining resources require a meticulous re-examination of national priorities and optimal utilization of scarce resources, deploying engineering expertise.